avpnusr/unrar-alpine/README.md

 ## Usage
 You can access the binaries via the [Releases](https://github.com/avpnusr/par2cmdturbo-build/releases/latest) on this repo or via github API ofc.
 For convenience, they are not zipped, to be usable right away in the further usages.

+The naming of the binaries is based on the build-platform, so the right file is accessible i.e. via ARGs $TARGETARCH / $TARGERVARIANT in the github workflows or build-scripts.